TheGooseyHonker/NDR-Engine/README.md

 •	(…)
 •	Brain-Derived Neurotrophic Factor (BDNF) for cementing (integration)
+•	Phosphorylated Tau (P-tau) for pruning (disintegration)

+Additionally, some brain-inspired modules are as follows:
+•	Cerebellum (LLM – simple Input feedback for complex NDR-guided behaviors)
+•	Memory

-•	Phosphorylated Tau (P-tau) for pruning (disintegration) No known system ties these modulators together in a continuous loop that measures a multi-dimensional “contradiction gap” between where an agent is currently (etiological origin/cause) and where it wants to be (teleological end/purpose), then deploys the neuromodulatory method at the right time.
+No known system ties these modulators together in a continuous loop that measures a multi-dimensional “contradiction gap” between where an agent is currently (etiological origin/cause) and where it wants to be (teleological end/purpose), then deploys the neuromodulatory method at the right time.
-4. Summary of the Invention
+5. Summary of the Invention
-U-ACIR Engine Summary: The Adaptive Contradiction Induction Resolution Engine works in a continuous loop to keep an agent in a desired state by measuring gaps, utilizing seven of many neuromodulatory modules in sequence and/or in parallel, then prunes or cements repeated iterations.
+NDR Engine Summary: The Narcissistic Dissonance Resolution Engine works in a continuous loop to keep an agent in a desired state by measuring gaps, utilizing seven of many neuromodulatory modules in sequence and/or in parallel, then prunes or cements repeated iterations.
 1. Define the Target State: Call this s_target—the internal condition you want repeated (for example: alive, secure, energized, balanced).
-2. Compute the Contradiction Gap: Measure the agent’s current state s_current and score each via your cognitive-behavioral utility function μ_C(·).
+2. Compute the Contradiction Gap (Dissonance): Measure the agent’s current state s_current and score each via your cognitive-behavioral utility function μ_C(·).
 Plug into the formula:
-Contradiction_Gap = μ_C(ACIR_Output)  + ( μ_C(s_target) – μ_C(s_current) )
+Contradiction_Gap = μ_C(NDR_Output)  + ( μ_C(s_target) – μ_C(s_current) )
 • Here:
 – μ_C(s_target) is the utility of the goal state.
 – μ_C(s_current) is the utility of the present state.
 – μ_C(ACIR_Output) is an additional utility score that effects how strongly the system reacts.
-3. Interpret the Additional Factor μ_C(ACIR_Output)
+3. Interpret the Additional Factor μ_C(NDR_Output)
-• μ_C(ACIR_Output) > 0 : increases the gap (can push the system to explore novel states)
+• μ_C(NDR_Output) > 0 : increases the gap (can push the system to explore novel states)
-• μ_C(ACIR_Output) = 0 : does not influence or affect the gap (no drive to any state)
+• μ_C(NDR_Output) = 0 : does not influence or affect the gap (no drive to any state)
-• μ_C(ACIR_Output) < 0 : decreases the gap (can drive the system back toward s_target)
+• μ_C(NDR_Output) < 0 : decreases the gap (can drive the system back toward s_target)
-4. Invoke these Nine Modules in Order and/or in Parallel Based on the sign and size of your Contradiction Gap, trigger:
+4. Invoke these Nine Modules in Order and/or in Parallel Based on the sign and size of your Contradiction Gap (Dissonance), trigger:
 1. GABA (rapid inhibition)
 2. Serotonin (5-HT; mood stabilization)
 3. Norepinephrine (NE; broad exploration)